-Sub-component 3.1. - Service Delivery Improvements.
-Under this sub-component, the project will finance a PBG managed centrally by the SIDDWSWD to support four DWMDs (out of the ten planned for Phase I), including the start-up activities, expansion, and service improvement investments in DWMDs (including the embedded rural providers) to enable operational and financial efficiency which will contribute to the sustainable management of water resources, reducing losses and inefficiencies, and promoting resilience in water supply systems against climate variability.
-The PBG will be structured in two parts: (i) a fixed part linked to the achievement of certain institutional prerequisites (strengthening the institutional capacity of the DWMDs, development, approval, and adoption of a service improvement plan, a gender improvement plan and, an approved tariff review framework and an auditable financial management system) to encourage the adoption of sustainable and equitable water management practices that are crucial for ensuring water services access to all, including vulnerable populations, thus contributing to climate adaptation.
-To incentivize efficiency in the establishment process, the fixed grant will only be available during the first 18 months after project effectiveness. (ii) A variable part linked to service delivery performance, including coverage, hours of supply, customer satisfaction, cost recovery, and non-revenue water reduction aiming to improve water use efficiency, thus supporting climate mitigation efforts by optimizing resource use.
-The exact set of performance indicators will be defined in the performance agreement between the SIDDWSWD and the DWMDs.
+Sub-component 3.1. - Service Delivery Improvements will finance PBGs for eight SP (out of the ten planned for Phase 1) and will cover the start-up activities and operational and structural investments that are critical to enabling the operational and financial efficiency of the SP, and the resilience of water supply systems against climate variability.
+Funding for the PBGs will cover activities from the SP institutional and service development plans and will focus on increasing service management capacity, innovative solutions for service expansion and climate resilience, asset management and operations, digital solutions for customer services and feedback, tariff-setting procedures, financial management, and service monitoring and reporting.

+The PBG will be structured in two parts: (i) a fixed part linked to the achievement of institutional prerequisites (the legal establishment of the SP, adoption of a service improvement plan, a gender empowerment plan, and an approved tariff review framework and an auditable financial management system) to encourage the adoption of sustainable and equitable water management practices that support climate adaptation and climate mitigation by promoting energy-efficient operations and reducing water-related emissions.
+The fixed grant will only be available during the first 18 months after Project effectiveness. (ii) A variable part linked to service delivery performance, including coverage, hours of supply, customer satisfaction, cost recovery, and NRW reduction, aiming to improve water use efficiency, thus supporting climate mitigation efforts by optimizing resource use and contributing to climate adaptation by ensuring reliable water supply during climate-induced disruptions.
+The exact set of performance indicators will be defined in the performance agreement between the SIDWSWD and the SP.

-Sub-Component 3.2. - Professional and Vocational Development Program1.
-The project will finance the implementation of a certificate-oriented, long-term capacity development program in response to the need to create a pipeline of professional staff and bolster the resilience and adaptive capacity in the water sector with the required skills to plan and manage efficient and sustainable water services.
-Training institutions will be selected on a competitive basis, taking into account the technical robustness of the proposed training program, demonstrated training methods, and effectiveness of the monitoring and evaluation (M&E) systems.
+Sub-Component 3.2 - Professional and Vocational Development Program.
+The Project will finance the establishment of a national water training center hosted at the SIDWSWD, with a dedicated certificate-oriented, long-term capacity development program in response to the need to create a pipeline of water sector professionals with the skills to plan and manage efficient and sustainable water services.
+Training packages will be co-developed and implemented with support from the SDC, including adaptive WSS infrastructure and services design and implementation.
+By equipping professionals in the water sector with the knowledge and skills to implement energy-efficient technologies and practices that reduce GHG emissions, the program will also support climate change mitigation.
+The PVDP will also carry out extensive outreach and facilitate the enrollment of female participants in training programs designed to attract the youth and women to the water sector and enhance their technical and leadership skills.
+Training services to support the center will be selected on a competitive basis, considering the technical robustness of the proposed training program, demonstrated training methods, and effectiveness of the monitoring and evaluation (M&E) systems that demonstrate the training impact.